lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the port variation are on few bits, the TV contains the stable part of the port number, the MO is set to "MSB" and the CDF is set to "LSB".

-If some wellknown value are used, the the TV can contain the list of this values, the MO is set to "match-mapping" and the CDF is set to "mapping-sent".
+If some wellknown values are used,  the TV can contain the list of this values, the MO is set to "match-mapping" and the CDF is set to "mapping-sent".

 Otherwise the port number are sent on the LPWAN.
 The TV is not set, the MO is